DevJSTAR/TrackMyWeb/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](https://github.com/DevJSTAR/TrackMyWeb/blob/main/LICENSE).

 ## Author
 Made with ❤️ by [JSTAR](https://linktr.ee/jstarsdev)